Frequently Asked Questions

 2) Where are they recognised?

-The General English exams (FCE, CAE and CPE) are widely respected across the world.
-You can search the Cambridge ESOL recognition database to show the latest schools, universities and employers that recognise the Cambridge exams:
+The General English exams B2: First (FCE), C1: Advanced (CAE) and C2: Proficiency (CPE) are widely respected across the world.
+You can search the Cambridge English recognition database to show the latest schools, universities and employers that recognise the Cambridge exams:

 [Back to Top]